Facts About Spinel Gemstones

 Spinel Argentium Silver Textured Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones

-Spinel gemstones date back to the 100 B.C. found in Buddhist tombs in Kabul Afghanistan.
+Spinel gemstones date back to around 100 B.C., found in Buddhist tombs in Kabul, Afghanistan.

 A spinel gemstone forms when impure limestone is altered by pressure and heat.
-A spinel is a magnesium aluminum oxide.
+Spinel is a magnesium aluminum oxide.

 Spinels are allochromatic gemstones.
-Their color comes from the presence of trace elements acting as chromophores - an atom or group whose presence is responsible for the color of a compound.
-The spinel gemstone is known for its red hue color.
-However, spinels come in a variety of strong to deep color shades.
-The colors include blue, brown, black, green, lavender, red and violet.
-Although there are colorless spinel gems they are extremely rare.
-Some spinels can have a cat's eye and star stone effect.
+Their color comes from the presence of trace elements acting as chromophores—an atom or group whose presence is responsible for the color of a compound.
+The spinel gemstone is well known for its red hue.
+However, spinels come in a variety of strong to deep color shades, including blue, brown, black, green, lavender, red, and violet.
+Although there are colorless spinel gems, they are extremely rare.
+Some spinels can have a cat's eye or star stone effect.

 4mm Spinel Argentium Silver Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones

-According to a legend, it clarifies thoughts, stimulates creativity and emits a protective energy that connects its wearer to the center of the earth.
-Spinel gets its name from the spiky crystal structure from the Latin "spina" - means thorn.
+According to legend, spinel clarifies thoughts, stimulates creativity, and emits a protective energy that connects its wearer to the center of the earth.
+Spinel gets its name from its spiky crystal structure, from the Latin “spina,” meaning thorn.

 The largest known spinel gemstone is the Samarian Spinel.
 This gemstone beauty weighs 500 carats.